 "Excellent.
 Best service in the house," he says, winking at me again and making my stomach flip over.
-He reaches us a couple menus.

-Just as Jas pulls his hand back, I reach out and grasp the menu, locking us together.
+I reach out and grasp the menu, locking us together.
 "I'll take a look."

 "Wow," I hear Emmett say, though in his defense, he does try to muffle it with his hand.